graphcommerce-org/graphcommerce/docs/framework/config.md

 When a variant is selected the URL of the product will be changed in the address bar.

 This only happens when the actual variant is can be accessed by the URL.

-### MagentoReviewConfigurableVariantValues

-Options to configure which values will be replaced when a variant is selected on the product page.

-#### `reviews: Boolean`

-Use the reviews of the configured variant